Senkaku Islands dispute: Japanese position

 After the Meiji Restoration, the Japanese government surveyed the islands in 1885, which found that the islands were terra nullius and that there was no evidence to suggest that they had ever been under Chinese control.
 At the time of this survey, however, Yamagata Aritomo, the minister of interior of the Meiji government, took a cautious approach and put off the request to incorporate the islands.
 The Government of Japan made a Cabinet Decision on 14 January 1895, to erect markers on the islands to formally incorporate the Senkaku Islands into the territory of Japan through the surveys conducted by the Government of Japan, it was confirmed that the Senkaku Islands had been not only uninhabited but also showed no trace of having been under the control of the Qing Dynasty of China.

-Japan claims that neither China nor Ryukyu had recognized sovereignty over the uninhabited islands.
-Therefore, they claim that Chinese documents only prove that Kumejima, the first inhabited island reached by the Chinese, belonged to Okinawa.
-Kentaro Serita (芹田 健太郎) of Kobe University points out that the official history book of the Ming Dynasty compiled during the Qing Dynasty, called the History of Ming (明史), describes Taiwan in its "Biographies of Foreign Countries" (外国列传) section.
-Thus, China did not control the Senkaku Islands or Taiwan during the Ming Dynasty.

 A record in August 1617 of Ming Shilu, the annals of Ming dynasty emperors, shows that China did not control the Senkaku Islands.
 According to the record, the head of the Chinese coast guard mentioned the names of islands, including one on the eastern edge of the Dongyin, Lienchiang, about 40 kilometers off the Chinese mainland, that was controlled by the Ming and said the ocean beyond the islands was free for China and any other nation to navigate.
 The Senkaku Islands are about 330 kilometers from the Chinese coast.
 This contradicts Beijing's claim that China have controlled Senkaku Islands since the Ming dynasty about 600 years ago and underlines Japan's position that they are an inherent part of this country's territory.
 An expert in international law, says "We know the Ming had effective control only of the coastal area from other historical sources.
 What is remarkable about this finding is that a Chinese official made a clear statement along these lines to a Japanese envoy.
 This proves the Senkaku Islands were not controlled by the Ming."

-After a number of Chinese were rescued from a shipwreck in 1920, an official letter authored by the Chinese Consul Feng Mien (冯冕/馮冕) in Nagasaki on behalf of the Republic of China (中華民國) on 20 May 1921, made reference to "Senkaku Islands, Yaeyama District, Okinawa Prefecture, the Empire of Japan".
-The letter is on exhibition at Yaeyama museum.
+After ratifying UNCLOS in June 1996, Japan began asserting an exclusive economic zone around the islands in July 1996.

+In 2005, Japan passed its first parliamentary resolution on the islands and asserted its claim of territorial sovereignty over them.